TITLE 56: LABOR AND EMPLOYMENT

 i) Salaried workers, including the salary rate and the pay period covered by the rate;

-ii) Fixed daily wage workers, including the daily rate of pay, the actual number of days worked, and the full number of scheduled or customary working days per week in the employment in which he is engaged;
+ii) Fixed daily wage workers, including the daily rate of pay, the actual number of days worked, and the full number of scheduled or customary working days per week in the employment in which he or she is engaged;

-iv) Piece rate workers, including the actual number of hours worked during each week, and the full number of scheduled or customary working hours, if any, per week in the employment in which he is engaged.
+iv) Piece rate workers, including the actual number of hours worked during each week, and the full number of scheduled or customary working hours, if any, per week in the employment in which he or she is engaged.